Take a look at the range of benefits and payments we have available.

 - attend and take part in work related activities or programmes such as a work assessment, a programme or seminar to increase particular skills or enhance motivation where we ask you to

 - attend and take part in any other activity that we require you to (including rehabilitation but not medical treatment, voluntary work or activity in the community).

-Where you’ve been asked to you have an obligation to attend and participate in a work ability assessment.
+When it has been agreed, you have an obligation to attend and participate in a work ability assessment.

-If you’re asked to work with a Contracted Service Provider you have an obligation to co-operate with them and to:
+When it has been agreed that you will work with a Contracted Service Provider, you have an obligation to co-operate with them and to:

 - attend and participate in any interview with them

 - report to them on how you're meeting your obligations